danielgp/tableau-hyper-management/README.md

     - geographical identifiers (Country, US - Zip Codes)
 - feedback localization;
 - CSV file internationalization;
+- ~~switch to lambda function to optimize run-time for millions of rows on data reprocessing~~

 ## Features to request template